DrTimothyAldenDavis/SuiteSparse/README.md

     DYLD_LIBRARY_PATH=$DYLD_LIBRARY_PATH:/Users/me/SuiteSparse/lib
     export DYLD_LIBRARY_PATH

+Compile all of SuiteSparse with "make local".

-Next, compile the GraphBLAS library.
+Next, compile the GraphBLAS MATLAB library.
 In the system shell while in the SuiteSparse folder, type "make gbinstall" if you have MATLAB R2020b or earlier, or type "make gbrenamed" if you have MATLAB 9.10 (R2021a) or later.